-The following pages are a guide to undergraduate degree courses for students in the Department of Mathematics on the Maths BSc or MMath courses, and on joint degree courses run by the Mathematics Department (in particular Maths and Economics years 1 and 2, Maths and Business Studies years 1 and 2, Maths and Philosophy year 1: in subsequent years students transfer to the partner department).
+The following pages are a guide to undergraduate degree courses for students in the Department of Mathematics on the Maths BSc or MMath courses, and on joint degree courses run by the Mathematics Department (in particular Maths and Economics years 1 and 2, Maths and Business Studies years 1 and 2: in subsequent years students transfer to the partner department).

 "General Information" is mainly module advice and useful information to get the most out of your degree, "Rules & Regulations" contains the more detailed information on what you can, and cannot do, and more detail about the regulations governing your degree.

 We make every effort to ensure that the information here is accurate.
-However, the final arbiter of university policy in case of disagreement is the official university regulations, as laid down in the Calendar and Course Regulations.
+However, the final arbiter of university policy in case of disagreement is the official university regulations, as laid down in the Calendar.

 Module Options / Courses (regulations)

 Joint Degrees / Exams & Assessment